EnriqManComp/differential-drive-robot-model-ros-gazebo/README.md

 ***Note***

-You can desactivate the visual representation of the laser setting
+You can deactivate the visual representation of the laser using:
 ```.xml
 <visualize>false</visualize>
 ```